 Helping the community

-April 1 Business proprietors pick up signs at WHS ceremony, exhibit and crawl kickoff
+April 1 6:30pm at WHS: Business proprietors pick up signs at WHS ceremony, exhibit and crawl kickoff

 April 2-3 Signs delivered to businesses, if necessary

 May 1-7 Signs picked up from businesses (to be stored)

 Students and advisors volunteered at an after school painting party to bring Project Puzzle Piece to life!
 In January, the art students will begin designing the custom graphics for each board.

 All of the boards will be displayed at a Watertown High School exhibit officially launching Autism Awareness Month.